 This cycle of success has sunk so many men and women before us, but there is a better way.
 God offers us a way that spirals us outward toward God and others and it begins with rest.

 Many business people are working for the hope of rest one day.
 Behind their intense drive and performance is the hope of a day when they succeed so much that they can finally rest.
 But Christians are people who don't work for rest, we work from rest.
 In God's top ten list we find a surprising command to "not do any work" one day a week.
-The Sabbath is a great gift God wants to give us, but many of us have not yet learned to receive it.
-God invites us to a weekly rhythm that calls us back to seeing ourselves as his children.
-Sabbath is a reminder that God is in control of our lives and "it is he who gives you the power to get wealth."
+God wants to give us a great gift of rest, but many of us have not yet learned to receive it.
+We strive and hustle like orphans, when God invites us to trust him like children of a great father.
+The Sabbath is a weekly rhythm God has instituted to remind us that he is in control of our lives and "it is he who gives you the power to get wealth."
 (Deuteronomy 8:18)

-One of things we do on the Sabbath is worship God with singing.
-There's only one man in the Bible called "a man after God's own heart" and that man, King David, wrote nearly half of the 150 Psalms in our Bible.
-As we read David's poems and songs, he is continually calling us to "Sing praises to the Lord."
+One of things we do on the Sabbath is worship God.
+In the Bible, King David is known as the bold youth who defeated Goliath, but also as a song writer who loved God.
+This man after God's own heart wrote nearly half of the 150 Psalms in our Bible.
+And as we read David's songs, he continually calls us to "Sing praises to the Lord."
+Worship reverses our natural tendency to be consumed with ourselves and our work.
 Singing helps us put God back in the center of our lives, where he belongs.
-Worship reverses our natural tendency to be consumed with ourselves and our work.
-Instead, worship is a way of seeing and remembering that Jesus is more valuable than any success, achievement, or treasure we could ever pursue.
+In worship, we see and remember that Jesus is more valuable than any success, achievement, or treasure we could ever pursue.

-Then out of rest and worship, we work hard.
+Out of rest and worship, we then work hard.
 God made us to work.
 Our lives are to be living sacrifices to God, and for 40+ hours a week that looks like showing up to work, serving our clients, leading our team, increasing our sales, growing our company, and honoring our employers.
 (Romans 12:1) Our work done well is another form of worship.
-We don’t work primarily to get money.
+(Colossians 3:23) We don’t work primarily to get money.
 We work to use the gifts God has given us to serve others, provide for our families, and fulfill the good works God prepared for our lives.
 (Ephesians 2:10)

 Often when we serve others well and solve important problems we'll prosper.
 But as we do we're prepared to acknowledge that the money God gives us belongs to him: "The silver is mine, and the gold is mine, declares the Lord of hosts."
 (Haggai 2:8) We hold wealth with open hands, rather than closed fists.
-We resist the idea that we're building our own kingdoms on earth and instead ask God how we can join him in building his kingdom.
-And God will open our eyes to see the needs of leaders, churches, ministries, missionaries, the poor and hurting around us.
+And as we open our hands God will open our eyes to see the needs of leaders, churches, ministries, missionaries, the poor and hurting around us.
+Instead of building our own kingdoms on earth, we'll ask God how we can join him in building his kingdom.

-Instead of using our money to withdraw and escape, we'll use God’s money to be rich in good works, generous and ready to share.
+We won't use our money to withdraw and escape into a lives of pleasure and ease.
+We'll use God’s money to be rich in good works, generous and ready to share.
 (1 Timothy 6:17-18) Giving will become a passion for us because we love God and love people and want to help people know God.
 We'll make friends for ourselves by means of unrighteous wealth, so that when it fails they may receive us into the eternal dwellings.
 (Luke 16:9) We'll live with a heartbeat of generosity and show the world what our Father in heaven is like.

 Finally, when we give, we'll experience one of the purest joys on earth.
 This joy of being God's channel to bless other people and advance the gospel will reinvigorate our work.
 In fact, we'll find greater purpose and motivation to work than we've ever experienced before.
 Long hours and heavy responsibility will be acts of love that are connected to an eternal mission.
 We'll find that instead of living for weekends, vacations, or retirement, our work will be one of the primary things we do to worship God and our joy will grow more and more.